Privacy Policy

 Contractual Relationship

-We have a legal basis to use your personal information where we are entering into a contract with you or performing our obligations under that contract.
+We have a legal basis to use your personal information where we are entering into, or considering entering into, a contract with you or performing our obligations under that contract.
 For example, if you apply to work for us or apply for a grant from us to undertake research.

 Legal Obligation